dimaTidev/StateMachine/README.md

 # StateMachine (ScriptableObject based)

 Abstract layer of State Machine.
-With example of use.
+With example of use. \
+After creating all scripts, it's very easy to change states just in the inspector (by drag&drop scriptableObjects without coding).

 ## How to setup